Ragnarokkr/donut/docs/07_01_dir_struct.typ

 ```

 The `scripts/` directory houses the core logic and support libraries required
-by `setup.nu` and individual glazes.
+by `donut` and individual glazes.
 It also includes the `sql/` folder, which
 contains the schemas used to build the application's database.

 The `glazes/` folder hosts only the scripts of the registered glazes.